 After taking over a rebuilding Buffalo program that went 7-17 in his first two seasons, Leipold put together a record of 30-16 over his final four seasons, including three bowl appearances and two bowl victories with the Bulls.

-Leipold is coming off a 2020 season at Buffalo that brought unprecedented success to the program.
+Leipold had a 2020 season at Buffalo that brought unprecedented success to the program.
 The Bulls went a perfect 5-0 in the regular season and won the MAC East Division title for the second-straight year.
 Leipold’s squad also beat Marshall in the Camellia Bowl for the program’s second ever bowl win and second in as many years.

 Buffalo also appeared in the Associated Press Top 25 at No. 24 on December 6, 2020, marking the first-time in school history the Bulls appeared in the national rankings.
 The team finished the season ranked 25th in both the AP poll and the Amway Coaches Poll.
 Leipold was named the MAC Coach of the Year for the second time in his career after the record-breaking season.